 Why is my hot tub control panel not working?

-There are a couple of reasons why your control panel may not be working.
+There are a couple of reasons why your topside control panel may not be working.
 Blinking red and green lights, blinking red lights, strange messages, displaying dashes, the circuit board, and a dead control pane are key indicators that could help you trace the underlying problem.

-Dead Control Panel
+1. Dead Topside Control Panel

 In both cases, it won’t work.
 Check the panel to see if any of its buttons are cracked or if moisture has gotten inside the display.